spring-jdbc-crud/simplejdbcmapper/README.md

 ## Features
 1. One liners for CRUD
 2. Simple configuration similar to Jdbctemplate/JdbClient configuration.
-3. Helper methods to construct SQL for the mapped objects that can be used with Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper, which avoids writing custom row mappers.
+3. Helper methods to populate relationships from mutli-table queries
+4. Methods to construct SQL for the mapped objects that can be used with Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper, which avoids writing custom row mappers.
-4. Auto assign properties
+5. Auto assign properties
     * auto assign audited  by (created by, updated by) by providing a Supplier
     * auto assign audited on (created on, updated on) by providing a Supplier
     * optimistic locking feature for updates using versioning.
-5. Transaction management is the same as in Spring applications since the library is using JdbcTemplate behind the scenes.
+6. Transaction management is the same as in Spring applications since the library is using JdbcTemplate behind the scenes.
-5. To log the SQL statements use the same SQL logging configurations as Spring.
+7. To log the SQL statements use the same SQL logging configurations as Spring.
 See the logging section further below.
-7. Tests are run against PostgreSQL, MySQL, Oracle, SQLServer.
+8. Tests are run against PostgreSQL, MySQL, Oracle, SQLServer.
 Should work with other databases.
 [![CI SimpleJdbcMapper](https://github.com/spring-jdbc-crud/simplejdbcmapper/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/spring-jdbc-crud/simplejdbcmapper/actions/workflows/ci.yml)
-8. Only dependency is Spring JDBC libraries.
+9. Only dependency is Spring JDBC libraries.
 No other external dependencies.

 ## Example code